How to define your power drive system for maximum Uptime?

 The power drive system is part of the drive trains’ installation as shown on picture on top of this page.
 The reliability of the power drive system will be the result of multiple important interactions.
 Please find the mayor ones listed below with links to relevant insights:

-- the environmental conditions (see also standard EC 60721-3-3), and
+- the environmental conditions (see also standards such as IEC 60721-3-3 and IEC 62103)

 - the thermal balancing